 So, before Goods and Service Tax, the pattern of tax levy was as follows:

-Under the GST regime, the tax will be levied at every point of sale.
-In case of intra-state sales, Central GST and State GST will be charged.
-Inter-state sales will be chargeable to Integrated GST.
+Under the GST regime, the tax is levied at every point of sale.
+In the case of intra-state sales, Central GST and State GST are charged.
+Inter-state sales are chargeable to Integrated GST.

-Now let us try to understand the definition of Goods and Service Tax – “GST is a comprehensive, multi-stage, destination-based tax that will be levied on every value addition.”
+Now let us try to understand the definition of Goods and Service Tax – “GST is a comprehensive, multi-stage, destination-based tax that is levied on every value addition.”